wp-statistics/wp-statistics/readme.txt

 * Updated: Polish translations.
 * Updated: Added "Notificaitons" tab to the settings page and moved statistical report settings to it.
 * Fixed: The historical data table no longer uses reserved keywords as column names which caused issues on older versions of MySQL.
+* Fixed: Unable to set visits historical count.
+* Fixed: Purging did not record visits/visitors correctly if not already set through the optimization page.
 * Fixed: JavaScript bug when a non-administrative user viewed the settings page.
 * Removed: Reference to old settings file for the widget.